Man wanted on Hawkins County murder charge arrested in Saltville

 Chief of Police Erik Puckett said his office was notified that the suspect, 25-year-old Canaan Ellis Harless, had been staying at a residence on Perryville Road.

-When officers with the Saltville PD, the Smyth, Washington and Hawkins County sheriff's offices, and the US Marshals Service arrived to the home, Puckett said Harless took off on foot, leading the officers on a brief foot chase over a hill before he was taken into custody.
+When officers with the Saltville PD, the Smyth, Washington and Hawkins county sheriff's offices, and the US Marshals Service arrived at the home, Puckett said Harless took off on foot, leading the officers on a brief foot chase over a hill before he was taken into custody.

 Harless, of the Denton Valley area near the Tennessee/Virginia border, was wanted on felony murder and aggravated robbery charges in the April killing of 29-year-old Tyler Nelms, of Church Hill, Tenn.